 The energy information included in the report, for a given timestamp, details the energy consumed, expressed in joules.
 This data is provided with the granularity specified in the subscription.
 The uplink data volume is not used in this solution.

+7.11.4.5 CMSD information for energy reporting

+The high-level parameters listed in table 7.11.4.5-1 are used to report energy information about individual service locations exposed by the 5GMSd AS to the Media Player at reference point M4d, allowing it to select the service location that best matches the current energy consumption configuration of the 5GMSd Client.

+Table 7.11.4.5-1: Baseline parameters for CMSD information for energy reporting